HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 {{ figure_markup(
   content="24%",
-  caption="Mobile websites have at least one element with a role=presentation", classes="big-number", sheets_gid="283521996",
+  caption="Mobile websites have at least one element with a `role=presentation`", classes="big-number", sheets_gid="283521996",
   sql_file="common_aria_role.sql",
 ) }}

 Removing an element's semantics causes an element to lose its behavior.
 It becomes only visually present, and assistive technologies fail to understand the structure of the element and cannot convey that message to the user.
-For example, a list with a role="presentation" will no longer communicate any information to a screen reader about the list structure.
-We found that 25% of desktop pages and 24% of mobile pages have at least one element with role="presentation".
+For example, a list with a `role="presentation"` will no longer communicate any information to a screen reader about the list structure.
+We found that 25% of desktop pages and 24% of mobile pages have at least one element with `role="presentation"`.

 {{ figure_markup(
   content="11%",
-  caption="Mobile websites have at least one element with a role=none", classes="big-number", sheets_gid="283521996",
+  caption="Mobile websites have at least one element with a `role=none`", classes="big-number", sheets_gid="283521996",
   sql_file="common_aria_role.sql",